dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 Check out his [session on Youtube](https://www.youtube.com/watch?v=7rx9fSUG8H0).

 **[Alex Danilo](https://twitter.com/alexanderdanilo)** and **[Deepti Gandluri](https://twitter.com/dptig)** talked about **Real World Assembly**.
-Web Assembly is a new capablity for the web.
+Web Assembly is a new capability for the web.
 It delivers a performant run-time to allow compiled languages such as C++ to be used in Web applications.
-Alex and Deepti demoed several real world applications that leverage Web Assembly to run fast in the web browser.
+Alex and Deepti demoed several real-world applications that leverage Web Assembly to run fast in the web browser.
 One of such applications is _WebSight_.
-WebSight was compiled to Wasm(Web Assembly) and witnessed significant performance gains.
-Construct3, an in-browser editor, is another application that combines the best of web with the best of native.
+[WebSight](https://www.websightjs.com) was compiled to Wasm(Web Assembly) and witnessed significant performance gains.
+[Construct3](https://www.construct.net), an in-browser editor, is another application that combines the best of the web with the best of native.
 Worthy of note is [Google Earth](https://www.google.com/earth) that leverages WASM runtime to give users a very good user experience.

 Deepti highlighted a few things we should look out for in the future of Web Assembly: